Missile-Wars-Revival/frontend/readme.md

 Password: is `Testing123!`

 ## Build
+### For Preview:

-`eas build --profile preview --platform all` or `eas build --profile preview --platform ios`
+- `eas build --profile preview --platform all` or `eas build --profile preview --platform ios`

+### For Development:
+- `eas build --profile development --platform all` or `eas build --profile development --platform ios`